 We gave you a very brief overview of MACRA and how the law will affect Medicare Supplements.
-If you have more questions check out this frequently asked questions guide from the NAIC.
-Any further questions feel free to reach out to the Marketing Department or post a comment below.
+If you have any further questions feel free to reach out to the Marketing Department or post a comment below.

 *Just a quick side note on First Dollar Coverage: The insurance company will typically pay its share of the expense from the first paid service the patient receives under first dollar coverage.
 However critics claim that this places unnecessary strains on the healthcare system and drives up the prices because of those with first dollar coverage overuse health services.
 Others argue that without first dollar coverage patients put off visits because they have to pay out of pocket which can lead to a more serious diagnosis and large costs that could have been preventable.

 Here are a few Frequently Asked Questions guides on MACRA from Medicare Supplement carriers: